Federated Two Stage Decoupling With Adaptive Personalization Layers: Experiments

 Similarly, the real-time test performance over communication rounds are illustrated in Fig. \ref{fig:dir}, and the following three observations can be made.
 First, our proposed FedTSDP algorithm in general converges faster than other baseline algorithms.
-Second, there may be instances of \emph{a sharp increase or decrease} observed prior to the midpoint of the communication rounds.
-This phenomenon is typically attributed to sudden cluster changes or shared layer reductions, where clients from different clusters (in the last communication round) aggregate together after an extended period of unchanged cluster training.
+Second, there may be instances of \emph{sharp increases or decreases} observed prior to the midpoint of the communication rounds, which is typically attributed to sudden clusters variations.
 It is important to note that FedTSDP does not perform clustering unless the Hopkins statistic criterion is satisfied.
+Thus, after an extended period of unchanged clustered training, aggregating re-clustered client models may cause a sudden performance drop.
+In addition, the sudden performance degradation also comes from adaptive layer adjustment.
+Decaying the number of shared layers directly changes the scale of local personalization layers which may bring in unexpected learning bias.
+And each modified personalization layers require several communication rounds of local training for recovery.
 Third, the performance gain on highly Non-IID data mainly comes from personalization layers, as FedPer converges even faster than FedTSDP at the beginning of the training period.

+What is worth mentioning is that well-organized groupings of clusters and appropriately shared layers are expected to accelerate the convergence speed of a FL system.
+This may lead to an improvement boost in model performance after a few rounds of training recovery, which further substantiates the effectiveness and significance of our proposed FedTSDP.

+By the way, it is interesting to observe that the performance of our algorithm on SVHN dataset fluctuates, showing opposite behaviors on CNN and ResNet18.
+This is because SVHN dataset is comparatively much easier to be trained compared with other datasets.
+The learning model tends to converge during the early stages of the federated training period, after which it may begin to exhibit fluctuations.
+ResNet18, as a deeper and more complex architecture compared to a simple CNN, is more likely to achieve faster convergence.
+We also repeat the experiments several times, and the means and variances are reported in Table. \ref{tab:svhn}.